unartic/RetroLink/README.md

 - **Extensible server support**: A companion server will be provided soon for easy multiplayer game and program development.

 Stay tuned for server details and more examples!

+## ⚠️ Disclaimer

+The current version is just a proof-of-concept.
+Although it works, it might not be very usable depending on your use case.
+Starting from version 1.0, a lot more features and improvements will be available.